lailalelouch/RJSDemo3/README.md

 }
 ```

-6. Create a component: TodoItem.
+6. Create a component: ToDoItem.
 Tell them that you will pass a prop to this component called "toDoItem"

 ```javascript
 import React from "react";